 What is Colloidal Silver?

 Colloidal silver has been used for hundreds of years as a medical treatment.
 It is made by submerging tiny particles of silver into a solution.
-These particles are so small that you can’t even see them, but because they are so small, they are supposed to be able to penetrate cells and thwart pathogens.
+The microscopic particles are able to penetrate cells and thwart pathogens.

 There are many uses for colloidal silver.
 It has antifungal, antibacterial, and antiviral properties, and can be used for a variety of ailments.
 I use colloidal silver to treat a range of issues in my pets.
 From ear infections to boosting their immune systems, colloidal silver is one of my go-to treatments.

 Colloidal silver can be used to aid in healing from the following ailments: